MFM Presents… Brief Recess

 That's actually a great question.

-If anybody, like, I actually don't know
+Is anybody like I actually don't know

 because it is so impossible for attorneys to access clients who are being held at detention.
 It's actually such a pain in the ass for me to even have a call with a client who's detained.

-And I sue, I was part of a lawsuit with the ACLU a couple years ago where we sued because I was like bored one summer during COVID.
+And I sue, I was part of a lawsuit with the ACLU a couple of years ago where we sued because I was like bored one summer during COVID.
 So I like worked with them.

 I'm serious.